KenKundert/inform/README.rst

    Program version (logged if provided). termination_callback (func):
-   A function that is called at program termination. colorscheme (None, 'light', or 'dark'):
+   A function that is called at program termination. colorscheme (*None*, 'light', or 'dark'):
-   Color scheme to use.
-None indicates that messages should not be colorized.
+   Color scheme to use. *None* indicates that messages should not be colorized.
    Colors are not used if desired output stream is not a TTY. stdout (stream):
    Messages are sent here by default.
 Generally used for testing.
 If not given, sys.stdout is used.